CrowdStrike/Cloud-AWS/Security-Hub/manual-install.md

 1. **Create Trigger**:
     - In the **Function overview** window or under **Configuration -> Triggers**, select the **Add trigger** button.
     - Select **SQS** as the trigger type.
-    - Select the main SQS queue you created earlier (ex: `SecHubIntQueue`).
+    - Select the main SQS queue you created earlier (ex: `SecHubQueue`).
     - Set the batch size to `1`.
     - Click the **Add** button.